microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/use-beta.md

     const client = MicrosoftGraph.Client.initWithMiddleware(clientOptions);
     ```

-- You can set the version on a specific request using the `version` function on the `GraphRequest` object.
+- You can set the version on a specific request by using the `version` function on the `GraphRequest` object.

     ```typescript
     const user = await client